arjunattam/vscode-chat/README.md

 ## with Slack and Discord

-Optionally, you can also setup your Slack or Discord account to continuing using the same chat provider during a Live Share session.
+Optionally, you can also set up your Slack or Discord account to continuing using the same chat provider during a Live Share session.

 With Slack/Discord, you can also start a new session with online team members easily.
 You can also use the slash commands `/live share` and `/live end` to start or end sessions in a chat window.